scipy-conference/scipy_proceedings/papers/henry_schreiner/main.md

 was too buggy, and setuptools was injecting patches into distutils when it loaded.

-Package installers, originally `easy_install` and then the more full featured `pip` came along. `pip` was tightly coupled to setuptools, and even helped it out by making sure it's injections to distutils were done even if packages didn't import setuptools first or at all.
+Package installers, originally `easy_install` and then the more full-featured `pip` came along. `pip` was tightly coupled to setuptools, and even helped it out by making sure it's injections to distutils were done, even if packages didn't import setuptools first or at all.
 Pip was directly and deeply tied to setuptools; if you wanted to build a package, setuptools was the only answer.
-Even if you make the sdist and wheel(s) yourself, which was actually pretty easy, as those were standardized, you couldn't make sure that `pip` wouldn't try to use setuptools to build a wheel from an SDist.
+Even if you make the SDist (Python's source distribution format) and wheel(s) (Python's binary distribution format) yourself, which was actually pretty easy, as those were standardized, you couldn't make sure that `pip` wouldn't try to use setuptools to build a wheel from an SDist.

 Faults in the organically grown distutils/setuptools quickly became apparent.
 You couldn't tell the installer to update setuptools from `setup.py`, because